 Plama Decision on Jurisdiction,¶¶ 159 to 165.
 See also Khan Decision on Jurisdiction, ¶ 429; Hulley Interim Award, ¶ 457; Yukos Universal Interim Award, ¶ 458; Veteran Petroleum Interim Award, ¶ 514; Liman Award Excerpts, ¶ 225.

 Masdar Solar & Wind Cooperatief UA v.
 Kingdom of Spain, ICSID Case No. ARB/14/1, Award, 16 May 2018 [Masdar Award], ¶ 239.
 Nevertheless, the tribunal in this case did not ultimately resolve this issue as it found, unanimously, that the cumulative conditions to trigger the denial of benefits clause had not been met in this case. id. ¶ 251.

 Article 1(7).

 Article 1(6).
-In addressing respondents’ objections that there was a qualifying investment, tribunals have confirmed that the definition of investment includes the ownership of shares (regardless of whether the investor was a beneficial owner or controller of the shares).
-See Hulley Interim Award, ¶¶ 429; Veteran Petroleum Interim Award, ¶ 477; Yukos Universal Interim Award, ¶ 430; RREEF Decision on Jurisdiction, ¶¶ 159-60.
+Tribunals have confirmed that the definition of investment includes the ownership of shares (regardless of whether the investor was a beneficial owner or controller of the shares).
+See Hulley Interim Award, ¶ 429; Veteran Petroleum Interim Award, ¶ 477; Yukos Universal Interim Award, ¶ 430; RREEF Decision on Jurisdiction, ¶¶ 159 to 160.

 Amto Final Award, § 42.

-RREEF Decision on Jurisdiction, ¶¶ 156-57.
-The tribunal further rejected the same with respect to Article 25 of the ICSID Convention.
+RREEF Decision on Jurisdiction, ¶¶ 156 to 157.
+The tribunal further rejected the same argument with respect to Article 25 of the ICSID Convention.